osuthorpe/llm-expect/wiki/Roadmap.md

 # Roadmap

-This roadmap outlines the strategic direction for Vald8.
+This roadmap outlines the strategic direction for LLM Expect.
 It is a living document and will evolve based on community feedback and the changing landscape of AI.

 ## Short Term (v0.2.0 - v0.3.0)
 *Focus: Deepening the core validation capabilities.*